 Hoodia grandis, previously known as H. pilifera subsp. pillansii and commonly known in Afrikaans as the grootghaap (large ghaap), becomes a dense clump of erect stems grows to form the leafless succulent shrublet.

 The spring flowers are yellow, the buds a pale maroon, growing on short peduncles.
-The five corolla tips spread in star-shape is repeated in many delightful forms in flowers of the genus and the larger family, the Apocynaceae.
+Five corolla tips spread into a star-shape is a flower form repeatedly found in many delightful variations in this genus and others within the larger family, the Apocynaceae.
 Tiny spines can be seen growing from the tips of the stem tubercles, red when young, later drying out to a pale grey.

 The plant grows in the Karoo in a limited area between Matjiesfontein, Laingsburg, Merweville and south to Calitzdorp.
 The habitat is varied scrubveld in clay soils on stony slopes.
 The species is not considered to be threatened in its habitat early in the twenty first century.